GoogleChrome/kino/src/api/03-user-experience/07-autoplay.md

 </script>
 ```

-Similarly to the `autoplay` attribute, browsers may choose to not play the
+As with the `autoplay` attribute, browsers may choose to not play the
 video in this situation, especially if it contains sound and is not muted.

-One useful benefit of calling the `play()` method is that it returns a promise
+One benefit of calling the `play()` method is that it returns a promise
 that resolves when playback starts and rejects when it won't start for any
 reason.
 This gives you a chance to respond.

-One good strategy is to mute the video and re-attempt the playback.
-Then, if
+A good strategy is to mute the video and re-attempt the playback.
+If
-that fails, render a custom play button or not do anything and let the user
-to use video controls rendered by the browser.
+that fails, render a custom play button or don't do anything and let the user use video controls rendered by the browser.

 ```html
 <video controls>